keratin/helm-charts/README.md

 openssl rand -base64 48
 ```

-In this case redis and mariadb instanses will be deployed automatically from bitnami charts.
+In this case redis and mariadb instances will be deployed automatically from bitnami charts.

-If you use managed versions of redis or database you can override this settings with the following values:
+If you use managed versions of redis or database you can override these settings with the following values:
 ```
 persistence:
   databaseUrl: "mysql://user:password@host:3306/dbname"